 In contrast, “The ‘StJacques14’ […because it is in the flat area under the St Jacques lift] … took about 6 hours … [completed Nov.
 8].”

 “It’s all about a good image and good contrast.
 The shadow is what really makes the design…the direction the sun is and which way to walk to get the greatest contrast…” Beck emphasized.

-Beck said where “I’d like to go most is the North of Norway in Sammi country …where there are big sites and low sunlight that brings out the contrast,” Beck muses.
+On his bucket list was “the North of Norway in Sammi country …where there are big sites and low sunlight that brings out the contrast,” Beck muses.
 “With some really good equipment and given an unlimited budget, the long exposure of northern light – the sunlight in Scandinavia — makes it extremely attractive.”